christian-schlichtherle/fun-io/advanced-archive-processing.md

 ## Computing A Delta Model

 Maybe you just want to examine the delta of two archive files or directories, but not generate a delta archive file or directory from that?
-The following code diffs a base directory to an update directory and computes a delta model.
+The following code diffs a base directory to an update directory and computes a delta model:

 {% highlight java %}
 import java.io.File;